seb-bange/seb-bange/README.md

 ## Hi there, I'm Sebastian! 👋

-I'm a passionate Data Analyst with a huge interest in Data Science.
+I am a passionate Data Analyst with a strong interest in Data Science.

-Turning raw data into valuable insights and solutions for businesses is what drives me.
+Transforming raw data into actionable insights and innovative solutions for businesses is what truly motivates me.

-In the past I gained expertise in PYTHON, SQL, EXCEL and visualisation tools.
+Over the time, I have gained expertise in Python, SQL, Excel, and various visualization tools.

-🤝 I'm looking to collaborate on projects involving PYTHON, SQL, EXCEL, and VISUALIZATION with tools like POWER BI or TABLEAU.
+🤝 I am eager to collaborate on projects involving Python, SQL, Excel, and data visualization using tools like Power BI and Tableau.

-👨‍💻 In my free time, I enjoy taking a look at new techniques in our changing data world.
+👨‍💻 In my free time, I stay up to date with emerging trends and techniques in the ever-evolving data world.

-Here on GitHub you'll find a collection of projects that highlight my journey in data analysis.
-Let’s connect and turn data into action!
+Here on GitHub, you’ll find a collection of projects that showcase my journey in data analysis.
+Let’s connect and transform data into meaningful action!

 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/sebastian-bangemann/) to discuss ideas or opportunities!